-Animal services for the City are provided by the Bay County Animal Services Division.
+Animal control services for the City are provided by the Bay County Animal Services Division.
 These services include transferring and sheltering animals, investigating bite cases and enforcement of animal related City ordinances.
-The City and Bay County Animal Services do not handle wildlife, such as raccoon, possum, alligator, snake or bat.
+The City and Bay County Animal Services do not handle wildlife such as raccoons, possums, alligators, snakes or bats.
 Below are contact numbers for the specific type of animal issues.

 - The City Code Enforcement office may loan you a trap to catch the feral cats.
 Once a cat(s) has been trapped contact Bay County Animal Control Office for pick up during normal working hours